 Before I knew it, I was applying to that job posting.
 And then interviewing.
 When I received a call offering me the job, I was over the moon.

-At my new position, with the River Basin Center and IRIS (Institute for Resilient Infrastructure Systems), I’ll be doing science communications.
+At my new position, I’ll be doing science communications.
 This may not seem like vitally important job to some people (one of my current colleagues laughed when he heard and said “You’re going to be writing about water?
 Why do we pay people to write about water?!”) to me, it is at the heart of what our world needs right now.

 We have this deep divide in our country–politically, but also scientifically.
 Scientists are deeply mistrusted.
 Many people don’t believe that issues like climate change are real.
 They don’t believe in the scientific process.
 They’re scared of vaccines and GMOs.
 They’re suspicious of the ivory tower.

 And those gaps in understanding are not going to heal naturally, especially when most scientific literature is written purposefully to cloud meaning, and most news coverage of science is distorted beyond recognition.

 The country needs honest, balanced science communication.
 They need coverage of the research happening on a daily basis to solve the world’s problems, in an interesting, accurate manner.
 Further, scientists need publicity to help draw funding, so that they can keep doing what they do.

 And I’m really excited for the opportunity to tackle that problem.
 I loved what I did at my last science writing job.
 I was proud to call myself a science communicator.
 And I’m so excited for the opportunity to do it again.

 Another last day has arrived.
 And again, I face it with excitement for the future and sadness about leaving the people I met along the way.